 Most negative perceptions of bodies are often rooted in varying degrees of “Fatphobia”, which is defined as a “pathological fear of fatness”5

 Think about it in this sense - the bodies you see on the billboard tell you that you look different to how you should look.
-Comments are made by people in your life, there are jokes about weight in old films and tv shows, songs that describe desirable body shapes “hourglass figure” etc.
+People in your life comment; there are jokes about weight in old films and tv shows, songs that describe desirable body shapes such as an hourglass figure etc.

-Now they feel like they are closer to being accepted as one of the “in” crowd.
-They begin to feel “normal”, yet they are likely tired all the time.
+Now they feel closer to being accepted as one of the “in” crowd.
+They begin to feel “normal”, yet they are likely always tired.
 They may lack motivation, but they now look like the people on the billboard.
-They can grow to resent the people who do not now look like them and the judgement comes in.
+They can grow to resent the people who do not now look like them, and the judgement comes in.

-It makes sense why everyone is so scared of gaining weight and not being skinny because we are told that it's bad and unhealthy.
-We see a person who’s larger than a model and people attack saying “they’re unhealthy”.
+It makes sense why everyone is so scared of gaining weight and not being skinny because we are told it's terrible and unhealthy.
+We see a person larger than a model, and people attack, saying, “they’re unhealthy”.

-Are they actually concerned with the individual’s health?
-Or is it a reflection of themselves that they are annoyed that someone else is secure in themselves when they had to try too hard to hold onto an idealised view of themselves?
+Are they concerned with the individual’s health?
+Or is it a reflection of themselves that they are annoyed that someone else is secure when they had to try too hard to hold onto an idealised view of themselves?

 We do live in a world of comparison nowadays.
-With TikTok and Instagram, we are constantly checking to see what other people are up to and usually attempting to follow suit, so it makes sense that we may be subconsciously holding onto ideals of body shape and form.
+With TikTok and Instagram, we are constantly checking to see what other people are up to and are usually attempting to follow suit, so it makes sense that we may be subconsciously holding onto body shape and form ideals.

-It’s easy to understand why this happens and why it's perpetuated from an empathetic standpoint, but what steps can we take as individuals to make it easier for ourselves and others?
+It’s easy to understand why this happens and is perpetuated from an empathetic standpoint, but what steps can we take as individuals to make it easier for ourselves and others?
 Here is a set of tips that may help.

 Separating Yourself From Your Thoughts (Also Known As Mindfulness)

-It would be extremely easy to fix negative perceptions of oneself and body if we just didn’t think about it, however, this is unrealistic.
+It would be straightforward to fix negative perceptions of oneself and body if we didn’t think about it.
+However, this is unrealistic.
 That’s why it’s best to start by just practising mindfulness now and then.

-The thoughts that come after the initial thoughts that we have little control over often become repetitive mantras; we begin to accept them and internalise them.
+The thoughts after the initial ideas we have little control over often become repetitive mantras; we begin to accept them and internalise them.
 This then becomes our attitude toward ourselves.

-It’s not likely that you will immediately be able to detach from your thoughts, so a good way of checking in with yourself is to challenge them and then detach.
+It’s not likely that you will immediately be able to detach from your thoughts, so a good way of checking in with yourself is to challenge them and then separate.

 Consider if the thought is based on fact or opinion?
 Is this a realistic assumption?
-How much evidence is there to suggest the thought is true?
-Unless the thought is something like whether or not you locked the front door or turned off the oven, it may be best to just let it go.
+How much evidence is there to suggest the belief is true?
+Unless the idea is something like whether or not you locked the front door or turned off the oven, it may be best just to let it go.

-Secondly, replace these thoughts with something helpful, “I will never look like that” to “I love myself and I am unique” it may sound silly but it can truly be good for you.
+Secondly, replace these thoughts with something helpful, “I will never look like that” to “I love myself, and I am unique” it may sound silly, but it can indeed be good for you.
 You won’t lose anything by giving it a try.

 Body Appreciation – Unique Form and Function

-Viewing your body on a level of strict ideas and societal guidelines is not the best thing in the world for your brain.
-It's best to view your body in terms of what it does for you.
+Viewing your body on a level of strict ideas and societal guidelines is not the best thing for your brain.
+It's best to consider your body in terms of what it does for you.

 Focusing On The Positives

-It takes a lot of effort to focus on positive aspects of yourself, which is ironic as it seems to take so little effort to dwell on the negative aspects of yourself and indulge in comparison.
+It takes a lot of effort to focus on positive aspects, which is ironic as it seems to take so little action to dwell on the negative aspects of yourself and indulge in comparison.

-This is simply because we are so used to it in this day and age; it's conditioned and ingrained into our psyches.
+This is simply because we are so used to it today; it's conditioned and ingrained into our psyches.

 Focusing on what you have and what you are grateful for will help you level out and remain present, and there are ways to make sure you have a stasis to come back down to when things get a bit much: